DIY Solar Panel Cleaning Risks — What Can Go Wrong

 Risk #2: Using the Wrong Water

-This is the most common DIY mistake, and it costs thousands in long-term efficiency loss.
+This is the most common DIY mistake.
+It costs thousands in long-term efficiency loss.

 Tap water contains dissolved minerals — calcium, magnesium, and silica.
 When tap water evaporates on panel glass (which happens very quickly in Australian summer heat), it leaves behind a white mineral residue.
 This residue: